-Going beyond general liability insurance, EPLI coverage helps defend against and pay claims.
+Going beyond commercial general liability insurance, EPLI coverage helps defend against and pay claims.
 In addition to promoting training and compliance to reduce or eliminate issues, EPLI programs help companies manage and transfer employment-related risks.

 From Fortune 500 companies to small businesses, no organization is risk-free when it comes to harassment claims.
 Since the rise of the #MeToo Movement in October 2017, allegations of sexual harassment have dramatically increased.
 Mere allegations of misconduct end or forever tarnish some organizations; others choose to publicly battle claims and face settlements and judgments reaching into the millions.